breethomas/Up-Git-Creek/README.md

 ##1.
 LUST :heart_eyes:
 Here it is, the big “Wow!” the big “Gee!” the big “YesYesYes!” you’ve been waiting for...**YOU HAVE A NEW PROJECT ASSIGNMENT**.
 This is where you decide to build something better, greater, cuter, wiser, more wonderful than anything anyone has ever known.
 Lust isn’t a sin, it’s a necessity, for with lust as our guide we think: I have no need of food, I have no need of sleep, I have no needs other than occasionally chewing a breath mint.
 I am going to code my face off.
 And so it begins...

 *There are two paths to the start of this journey.
-Be sure to try them both on for size*
+You must be comfortable in both.*

 ### Path-A) I create my project on the big Github :octocat: in the sky first:

 - I visit my profile on GH and I create a new repo, following these [steps](https://help.github.com/articles/creating-a-new-repository/).
-- I name my repository EXACTLY as I plan to name the project on my computer, when I am ready to do a ```mkdir```.
-- On the GH, it will look something like this: my-awesome-project-name (because GH will substitute hyphens for spaces).
 - Yay!
 I will now clone this very shiny new, empty repository onto my machine.
 And the lovely GH provides the [steps](https://help.github.com/articles/cloning-a-repository/) to do so.

 ### Path-B) I create my project locally first: